 According to the National Oceanic and Atmospheric Association (NOAA), as little as six inches of water can sweep someone off their feet, and 12 inches of water can move a small vehicle.
 SUVs, vans, and trucks will be swept away in 18-24 inches of water.
-Water can be destructive, too, to buildings, homes and other structures from a rainfall, tropical storm, or burst pipes.
+Water can be destructive, too, to buildings, homes and other structures from a rainfall, tropical storm, or burst pipes and cause thousands of dollars in water damage.

 At Reynolds Restoration Services, we have worked with many residential and commercial clients in the past 15 years who have experienced water damage resulting from a small, leaky pipe or a catastrophic flood from a storm.
 While every loss is different, our team has found the top three water damaged areas that home and business owners should not ignore after a water-related emergency: